Kobraz/sp2/readme.md

 ### Challenges in the project

 Ive had some challenges during the project.
 That's why I do now deliver the project without a working way to place bids or to show bids made on the items.
-I have asked for help on discord and got some help, from
+I have asked for help on discord and got some good help, from @chalund (Charlotte Lund) and @spookyrumble on Discord.

+I did not make to finish the project 100% because of the challenges Ive got.

 ## Setting Up and Running the JavaScript API Project Locally: